Lab 99 Web Design

 Creating the Landing Page

-Let’s assume that you want the landing page to display:
+As an example, let’s assume that you want the landing page to display:

 The Most Recent Article